SkylineCommunications/dataminer-docs/connector-help/connector_help/HP_iLO_Management_Engine.md

 #### HTTP Main Connection

-This driver uses an HTTP connection and an SNMP connection and requires the following input during element creation:
+This connector uses an HTTP connection and an SNMP connection and requires the following input during element creation:

 HTTP CONNECTION: